Mike Woods (American football): College career

 Woods first played college football at Ellsworth Community College.
 He then transferred to the University of Tampa.
 In 1975, he transferred to the University of Cincinnati after Tampa Spartans football was discontinued at the end of the 1974 season.
 He played for the Cincinnati Bearcats from 1975 to 1977.
 He was a first-team All-American in 1977 and the first graduate of the University of Cincinnati to earn All-American honors.
 Woods recorded 114 tackles as a senior.
 He was also selected to play in the Senior Bowl.
 He was inducted into the inaugural Bearcats Ring of Honor in 2006.

 Professional career

-Woods was selected by the Baltimore Colts with the 52nd pick in the 1978 NFL Draft.
+Woods was selected in the second round by the Baltimore Colts with the 52nd pick in the 1978 NFL draft.
 He played in 36 games for the Colts from 1979 to 1981, starting 19.

 Shooting

-On May 21, 1982, Woods went to a house in Cleveland to retrieve his father from all-night poker game.
+On May 21, 1982, Woods, who was still a member of the Colts at the time, went to a house in Cleveland to retrieve his father from all-night poker game.
 At the house he was shot in the neck in a robbery attempt.
 The injury paralyzed Woods, rendering him a quadriplegic for the last 27 years of his life.
 The shooter, 17-year-old Victor Gomez Jr., was arrested within a week.

 Woods died on May 29, 2009.